LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 To do this, you'll need to iterate over an `ArrayList` of jobs.
 Each job is itself a `HashMap`.
 While you can get each of the items out of the `HashMap` using the known keys ("employer", "location", etc), think instead about creating a nested loop to loop over each `HashMap`.
 If a new field is added to the job records, this approach will print out the new field without any updates to `printJobs`.
 </aside>

+Test this method before moving on to your next step:
+1. Save your changes
+2. Select *Run* from the Run menu and choose to run the `TechJobs` class (or if you have recently run it, just select the green arrow in the top right corner of the screen)
+3. Select "1" to list the jobs, and then "0" to list them all
+4. Make sure the printout matches the styling above
+5. Test that it prints a descriptive message if no jobs are found by selecting "0" to search and then "3" to search for a location.
+Then enter a location that is not in the data (e.g., "Cancun").
+Your message should be displayed

-#### Implement findByValue
+#### Create Method findByValue

-At this stage, the application will allow users to search a given column of the data for a given String.
-Your next task is to enable a search to go across *all* of the columns.
+At this stage, the application will allow users to search a *given column* of the data for a given String.
+Your next task is to enable a search that looks for the search term in *all* of the columns.

 In the `JobData` class, create a new (`public static`) method that will search for a String within each of the columns.
+Name it `findByValue`.
 Here are a few observations:

 1. The method that you write should not contain duplicate jobs.
 So, for example, if a listing has position type "Web - Front End" and name "Front end web dev" then searching for "web" should not include the listing twice.
 2. As with `printJobs`, you should write your code in a way that if a new column is added to the data, your code will automatically search the new column as well.
 3. You *should not* write code that calls `findByColumnAndValue` once for each column.
 Rather, utilize loops and collection methods as you did above.
 4. You *should*, on the other hand, read and understand `findByColumnAndValue`, since your code will look similar in some ways.

 You'll need to call `findByValue` from somewhere in `main`.
 We'll leave it up to you to find where.
 You might have noticed that when you try to search all columns using the app, a message is printed, so that is a good clue to help you find where to place this new method call.
+Once you find where to call your new method, you can *Run* the program again to test your code.

 #### Make Search Methods Case-Insensitive